ChelleAmon/webpack5-practice/readme.md

     * **Development**
       * It throws error from index.js, which is a readable verion of the source file and it goes to the specific line
       * development mode uses source map by default

+## Multiple Page Application
+* how to split code into multiple bundles